min2ha/ukwa-site/content/target/53211/index.en.md

   "subject": "UK General Election 2017"
 }

-# Society of Authors, The: More than Just Words

 Calls on the next Government to support Britain’s cultural heart: with funding and legislation, with transparency and ambition - always with more than just words.